aha999/IssueTemplates/README.md

 It would be great if there was a convenient way for general public to contribute translations.

 I can recommend [Weblate](https://weblate.org/), as it's popular, the platform itself is open source (compared to others), can be self hostable, and for open source projects like yours, they host translations for free.
-Weblate automatically merges translations and if you want you can have a widget shown in github readme, that displays how much percentage each applied language is translated to in real-time.
+Weblate automatically merges translations and if you want you can have different widgets shown in github readme, that displays how much percentage each applied language is translated to in real-time.
 It's much more simple for people to translate this way and it's free + less work needed for you.

 - [set up your libre project](https://hosted.weblate.org/hosting/)